Holiday Shopping in Toronto: You Can’t Get This Online

 Looking for a special gift that you won’t find anywhere else?
 The One of a Kind Christmas Show is the largest consumer craft show in North America.
 Appealing to those in search of the unique and the fantastic, this ten-day long event brings together over 800 artisans, craftspeople and designers to display their wares.
 There’s no mass-market merchandise here – only quality, lovingly crafted goods.

-This year’s One of a Kind Christmas Show runs from November 24 to December 4 at the Enercare Centre at Exhibition Place.
-Browse handmade ceramics, textiles, Christmas ornaments, jewellery and crafts to find that perfect and exclusive gift for that perfect and exclusive someone.
+This year’s One of a Kind Christmas Show runs from November 23 to December 3 at the Enercare Centre at Exhibition Place.
+Browse handmade ceramics, textiles, Christmas ornaments and jewellery to find that perfect and exclusive gift for that perfect and exclusive someone.

 Festive Cheer at the Distillery Historic District Christmas Market

 Now an established tradition in Toronto, the Toronto Christmas Market is the epicentre for festive cheer.
-For the month of December , the Victorian-era Distillery District is transformed into a traditional outdoor European Christkindlmarkt. with carolers, charming craft and gift booths, rides and plenty of hot food and drinks that create a warming Old World atmosphere like no other.
+Satrting in November and running the month of December, the Victorian-era Distillery District is transformed into a traditional outdoor European Christkindlmarkt. with carolers, charming craft and gift booths, rides and plenty of hot food and drinks that create a warming Old World atmosphere like no other.
 Free admission Tuesday to Friday; $6.00 admission Friday evening, Saturday and Sunday.
 Visit torontochristmasmarket.com for the latest information.

 After you’ve admired the 45-foot Christmas tree (!) and had your fill of mulled wine and hot chocolate, wander around the numerous indoor shops and galleries for holiday gift inspiration.
-Bergo, Distill and GOTSTYLE are all stylish places to find gifts, while galleries like Thompson Landry and Arta sell one-of-a-kind masterpieces for the art lovers in your life.
+Bergo, Distill and GOTSTYLE are all stylish places to find gifts.

 Lights, Lattes and Luxury in Bloor-Yorkville